-The following are the letter grades, and what each means:
+The Following are the letter grades, and what each means:

 - A Superior Achievement (90 100%)

 - B Work above average quality (80 89%)

 - C Average achievement (70 79%)

 - D Achievement is below average (60 69%)

 - E Achievement is not acceptable; student has not met requirements (less than 60%)

 - I Incomplete work, grade withheld

 - P/F Indicates "Pass" or "Fail" (designated courses)

-- X Medical excuse

-- W Withdrawal
+- X Medical excuse - W Withdrawal

 Students will not pass to the next grade level if they earn failing grades in two or more full-time subject areas, or one full-time subject and two or more subjects that are taken part time.
-(No consideration for credit will be given to the subjects failed).
+(No consideration for credit will be given to the subjects failed.).
 An option for summer school and/or credit recovery is available.

-PSSA/KEYSTONE PROFICIENCY INFORMATION
+KEYSTONE PROFICIENCY INFORMATION

-The North Allegheny Board of School Directors passed Policy #217 regarding High School Graduation Requirements.
-Embedded in this action is the requirement that all North Allegheny students demonstrate proficient or advanced levels in math, reading, and writing as measured by the Pennsylvania State System of Assessment (PSSA) exam and/or Keystone Exams.
+The North Allegheny Board of School Directors passed Policy #3241 regarding High School Graduation Requirements.
+This can be reviewed on the NA Website (see below).
+In this action is the requirement that all North Allegheny students demonstrate proficient or advanced levels on Keystone Exams.